prisma-collective/docs/docs/Glossary/action-learning journeys.md

 Action-learning journeys serve as the container by which communities aim to periodically embody alternative futures.
 Through several weeks of onboarding and alignment leading up to the event, cohorts of participants organise themselves in ways that demonstrate new capabilities for the expression of given system.

-Here's an example from a previous action-learning journey: [[Replace Academy]].
+Here's an example from a previous action-learning journey: [[Replace Academy Case Study]].

 An action-learning journey is...
 - In-person